-Paronomasia is a rhetorical device which can be defined as a phrase intentionally used to exploit the confusion between words having similar sounds but different meanings.
-It is like a word play and is also known as a pun.
+Paronomasia is a rhetorical device that can be defined as a phrase intentionally used to exploit the confusion between words having similar sounds but different meanings.
+It is like a word play, and is also known as a “pun.”

 Types of Paronomasia

 Typographic paronomasia is further classified into five categories: